remindmodel/remind/pull_request_template.md

 ## Purpose of this PR

+Please explain your PR here

 ## Type of change

-> **NOTE** Make sure to select the items relevant to your PR by placing an "x" in the brackets. *Delete* the lines you left empty.
+Make sure to select the items relevant to your PR by placing an "x" in the brackets.
+*Delete* the lines you left empty.
 This way the progress tracker accurately reflects the status of the PR.
 Leave *unfinished* elements in the checklist unchecked so we know how far along you are.

 ### Parts concerned:
 - [ ] GAMS Code